nathanah/OS-Semaphores/Report.md

  3. tpsPt3.c
 tps.c tests functionality given correct inputs while tpsPt2 and tpsPt3 test edge cases for incorrect input or ordering.
+Specifically tpsPt2 checks to see any edge cases for our tps functions. tpsPt3 checks to ensure that our tps are protected, and threads do not access other thread's TPS illegally.